Cartucho/OpenLabeling/README.md

 Mouse:
-  - Use two left clicks to do each bounding box
+  - Use two separate left clicks to do each bounding box
   - Use the middle mouse to zoom in and out
+  - Use double click to select a bounding box

 ## Authors